 Vertebrate eye development

-The vertebrate eye develops from precisely aligned tissues including the future retina (red) and lens (green).
+The vertebrate eye develops from precisely aligned tissues including the future retina (red), lens (green) and peri-ocular mesenchyme (blue).
 These tissues develop in a coordinated fashion, controlled by the interactive exchange of molecular signals.

 Genes to geometry